MayaAmelieSeale/Monkey_Species_Image_Classification/README.md

 <img width="338" alt="Screenshot 2023-11-07 at 11 54 33 PM" src="https://github.com/MayaAmelieSeale/Monkey_Species_Image_Classification/assets/140470683/631e81c6-a799-44b4-81c3-168717149acd">

 This model currently has very low performance.
-This coould be due to the small dataset, as ViTs typically perform best at the size of tens of thousands of images.
+This could be due to the small dataset, as ViTs typically perform best at the size of tens of thousands of images.
 However, I will nonetheless attempt to improve ViT's perfomance here in the future.